 Our fuzzy logic system has three input variables that describe the experience of developers, their estimation skills and their rating for the observed task.
 The output is a value (story point value) of the observed task.

 In case of the experience (EXP) input variable, every developer has a specific status in the company, which is based on their years of experience.
 Instead of using four groups (junior, intermediate, senior, and expert), which is common in literature (Orlowskyet al. 2006), we decided to exclude the expert group from our system.
 Experts are more often leaders and they more often define tasks that need to be done instead of implementing them.
 So, our EXP variable consists of three membership functions, each one representing one level of experience.
 Every membership function in this paper is a PI - shaped function defined by four parameters.
 These parameters are specified by an expert using the fuzzy visualization tool in MATLAB (Sivanandam et al. 2007).
-Table 1 parameters for every membership function for EXP variable are shown .
+Parameters for every membership function for EXP variable are shown in Table 1.
 Values represent the years of experience and they are comma separated.

 Table 1: Membership function parameters for EXP variable